Skip to content

 Construction is a highly regulated industry, with different policies and guidelines, such as building codes and insurance requirements, OSHA standards (29 CFR 1926), union contracts, EPA (Environmental Protection Agency) regulations, and contractor licensing rules, which make it difficult for businesses to maintain complete compliance in all areas.

-Construction compliance involves different paperwork and reports, such as certifications, training logs, safety inspections, and OSHA reports.
-These reports have to comply with a different set of policies, such as state labor laws and health and safety regulations.
-Poor document management of these construction-based projects causes audit failures and inaccurate filings.
+Safety inspections, training logs, certifications, and OSHA reports all require documentation that must meet state labor laws and health and safety regulations.
+Poor document management leads to audit failures and inaccurate filings.

 Payroll and tax administration